 Knomo Hanover Slim Briefcase

 There’s a removable shoulder strap and a pocket on the inside that would fit an iPad or notebook as well.
-It’s available in five colours and is perfect for work or everyday casual use.
+It’s available in black and grey and is perfect for work or everyday casual use.

 Microsoft Office 365